OmarMiniesy/Notes/Networking/Transport Layer.md

 ---
 ## TCP

-> Famously used in TCP/[[IP]] by the internet.
+Famously used in TCP/[[IP]] by the internet.
-> Used by email clients, web browsers, and FTP clients
+- Used by email clients, web browsers, and FTP clients
 #### Properties

->TCP garauntees packet delivery since it is connection oriented.
+TCP guarantees packet delivery since it is connection oriented.
 * must establish a connection before transferring the data.

 This somehow emulates some sort of virtual buffer, with the client buffer on one side, and the server buffer on the other side.
 Any data that is sent gets sent to these buffers, and then TCP decides when and how to send the data.

-> The TCP buffer is cient specific.
+> The TCP buffer is client specific.
 So if two different clients send to the server, the server can differentiate between their packets.
 This buffer is also application specific.
 So there is a unique buffer for every pair of [[Port]] and [[IP]] combination.

 For a single client, since the packets are sent in the buffer, all packets are merged together.
 There is no boundary implemented by default that says how many bytes are present by default.
 Applications place such boundary while sending packets to be able to differentiate between the packets.

-> TCP maintains order of packets being sent, even though [[Network Layer]] doesn't gaurantee in order delivery.
+> TCP maintains order of packets being sent, even though [[Network Layer]] doesn't guarantee in order delivery.
 * This is done through the sequence numbers, a header field in the packets.

 #### Three Way Handshake